 As a severely visually impaired person, Paul is also passionate about equality of access to opportunity and showcasing the importance and potential of people like him, doing jobs like his, making it easy for others to expect to do the same.

 Ailsa Beaton OBE was a Management Board member at the Metropolitan Police Service, Chief Information Officer at ICL plc and a Senior Partner at PA Consulting Group.
 She started her career as an accountant before moving into information technology with General Electric (USA).

 David Cooke was, until March 2016, the Director (CEO) of the independent British Board of Film Classification, a post he held for nearly 12 years.
 Before that, David was a Civil Service Director working on such diverse topics as asylum, the Northern Ireland peace process, criminal justice and constitutional reform.
-David is also currently a Visiting Professor in the English Faculty at University College, London.
+David is also currently a Visiting Professor in the Public Policy Department at the University of Lincoln.

 Jane McCall is Chair of the Tameside and Glossop Integrated Care NHS Foundation Trust.
 In May 2020, she became the Chair of Peaks and Plains Housing Trust, a social housing provider based in Macclesfield.
 Jane has significant experience as a Non-Executive Director in the NHS, including at Stockport Foundation Trust and University Hospitals of South Manchester Foundation Trust; the latter as Deputy Chair.

 Previously Jane was (until April 2021) an External Commissioner on the House of Commons Commission and (until May 2016) Deputy Chief Executive at Trafford Housing Trust, a housing business with a social purpose based in Greater Manchester.